tony-xlh/vision-camera-dynamsoft-label-recognizer/README.md

    import * as React from 'react';
    import { StyleSheet } from 'react-native';
    import { Camera, useCameraDevices, useFrameProcessor } from 'react-native-vision-camera';
-   import { recognize, DLRConfig } from 'vision-camera-dynamsoft-label-recognizer';
+   import { recognize, ScanConfig } from 'vision-camera-dynamsoft-label-recognizer';
    import * as REA from 'react-native-reanimated';

    export default function App() {